UpStride/engine/README.md

 - 3rd number evolve for bug fix, cleaning, small stuff

 One exception: as this engine is focused on research, the notion of alpha and beta versions doesn't make much sense here.

+# Testing

+* To run the unittests, run `python test.py`
+* To get the coverage, run `coverage run test.py`.
+Then `coverage report` show the coverage information and `coverage xml` create a file usable by VSCode